 Phlox divaricata L. is the correct and accepted scientific name for the Wild Blue Phlox.
 The genus and species were both named and described as such by Carl Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 69 accepted species in the Phlox genus (as of 5-17-20 when I am updating this page).
-It is a member of the Polemoniaceae Family with a total of 27 genera.
+Plants of the World Online lists 69 accepted species in the Phlox genus (as of 3-15-21 when I last updated this page).
+It is a member of the plant family Polemoniaceae with a total of 27 genera.
 Those numbers could change periodically as updates are made.

-The above distribution map for Phlox divaricata is from the USDA Plants Database.
+The above distribution map for Phlox divaricata subsp. laphamii is from the USDA Plants Database.
+The map is not the same as for Phlox divaricata subsp. divaricata (autonym) and unlikely grow in Missouri.
 The map on Plants of the World Online is MUCH different and doesn’t show near the range.
-I am sure someday they will update and they will be the same.
-It is a work in progress.
+The species may have a wider range than the maps show…

 There are several areas where Phlox divaricata is growing in nice colonies along the highway west of town.
 Where I live, there is a colony of Hesperis matronalis (Dame’s Rocket) which is easily mistaken for Phlox from a distance.
 The main difference right off is Phlox has five petals and the Hesperis has four.
 Phlox is in the Polemoniaceae Family while Hesperis matronalis is in the Brassicaceae Family.